bugnificent/selenium-smooth-scroll/mail-test/README.md

 - **Email not found?** Check if the email exists and matches the filters.
 - **Permission issues?** Enable Gmail API in your Google Cloud Console.

+## 🤝 Contributing
+Contributions are welcome!
+If you'd like to improve this project:
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Open a pull request.

 ## 📜 License
 This project is licensed under the MIT License.